R-Bower/tsx-monorepo/README.md

 ##### Feature Driven Development (FDD).

-- This is a lightweight Agile technique, manifest in a project structure where your code is organized by what it accomplishes (i.e. features), rather than lumping all modules of like types into separate blobs of components, routes, logic, actions, etc.
+- This is a lightweight Agile technique.
+It involves a project structure where your code is organized by what it accomplishes (i.e. features), rather than lumping all modules of like types into separate blobs of components, routes, logic, actions, etc.
 - There is a direct correlation between the problem space (the requirements) and the implementation (the code)

 ##### FDD Folder Structure